ckeditor/ckeditor5/docs/builds/guides/development/plugins.md

 A great way to enhance your builds with additional features is by using plugins created by the community.
 Such plugins are generally available as npm packages, so a quick [search on the "ckeditor5" keyword in npm](https://www.npmjs.com/search?q=ckeditor5) should work as a starting point.

-Once you have plugins to be included, {@link builds/guides/development/custom-builds create a custom build} configured to include them.
+Once you have plugins to be included, {@link builds/guides/development/installing-plugins learn how to install them}.